Top Five Productivity Hacks for High School Success

 Ditch the old cramming technique, be more proactive and use these two techniques to ace your next test.

+If you're not motivated, how will you succeed?
 My motivation comes from helping other students thrive to unlock their full potential.

+This is why I make countless videos and why I founded ScienceFair.
 I want to make a positive impact in your education by helping highly motivated people reach the next level.

 Personally, to keep me motivated during the school year I try to meditate to keep my mind fresh from all the other distractions and I also journal most days which helps me write down all my thoughts to keep a fresh mind while doing homework or any other extracurriculars.

-One very helpful thing I do is to keep a bookmark folder called “sweating” to organize my school, clubs, and olympiad link in one place.
+One very helpful thing I do is to keep a bookmark folder called “sweating” to organize my school, clubs, and olympiad in one place.

 This helps me gather all the complex information into one pile for me to easily check some important links or to get a reminder of what I want to ultimately achieve.